OpenSourceBrain/DANDIArchiveShowcase/README.md

 ## Installation instruction
 The scripts in this repo work best in an [Anaconda](https://www.anaconda.com/distribution/#download-section) environment, and [git](https://git-scm.com/downloads) is required for running one of the packages, so please make sure they are installed and added to the system path.
-(Mac/Linux)
-(NWBE)
+In addition, a local installation of [NWB Explorer](https://github.com/MetaCell/nwb-explorer) is advised for the purpose of testing files' compatibility with the app.

 In your git terminal, navigate to the directory in which you want to clone the DandiArchiveSHOWCASE repo.
 Run the following commands: